 1969 Topps – Lew Alcindor RC (#25)

 I love this card.
-The over-sized 1969 Topps cards are a bit annoying just because of storage purposes, but for history, this rookie card of Lew Alcindor (aka Kareem Abdul-Jabbar) is one of the most iconic and well known cards in the vintage basketball hobby.
+The over-sized 1969 Topps cards are a bit annoying just because of storage purposes, but for history, this rookie card of Lew Alcindor (aka Kareem Abdul-Jabbar) is one of the most iconic and well-known cards in the vintage basketball hobby.
 There are plenty of these cards available (PSA has graded over 2200), but because of the awkward size and age of the cards, finding mint versions is a big challenge.
-Excellent versions of the card can be found for under $1000.
+Lower-grade versions of the card can be found for under $2000-$3000.
 So despite the supply, I’d say the demand should remain high for this card, making it a solid investment.

 1969 Topps – Wilt Chamberlain (#1)